Smail98/TutorialRepository/HowTheInternetWorks.md

 ### Terms to Know
 1. Secure Socket Shell (SSH): used for sending text files
 2. Port 22 in SSH: utilizes encryption
-3. Standard File Transfer File Protocol (SFTP) : also known as Secure Socket Shell, and this sets up files that get automatically updated in the afs server. the S in front of FTP means that encryption is used.
+3. Standard File Transfer Protocol (SFTP) :      known as Secure Socket Shell, and this sets up files that get automatically updated in the afs server. the S in front of FTP means that encryption is used.
 In order for encryption to be used, Port 22 was selected
+4. File Transfer Protocol (FTP) :       does not use encryption. and as a result Port 21 is used when selecting a host